tmdarwen/PhaseVocoder/README.md

 **Usage Examples**

-Running the PhaseVocoder application from the command line will show all possible usage.
+Running the PhaseVocoder application from the command line with no arguments will show all possible usage.
 The following examples show some of the more common usages.

 Time Stretching Example - Increase the length of the input by a factor of two:<br>
 ```PhaseVocoder -i in.wav -o out.wav -s 2.0```